sugarcrmlabs/SystemData/README.md

 This tool is only compatible with its own export files.

 ## Installation
+* Clone the repository
+* Run: composer install to retrieve the sugar-module-packager dependency
-* Download the latest .zip package here: https://github.com/sugarcrmlabs/SystemData/releases/latest
+* Generate the installable .zip Sugar module with: ./vendor/bin/package <version number>
 * Load the package in your target instance using Module Loader
-* Make sure the file located on `<sugar folder>/bin/sugarcrm` is executable
+* Make sure the file located on `<sugar directory>/bin/sugarcrm` is executable

 ## Use